stat20-summer/website/content/syllabus.md

 Learning some form of computer programming is essential for modern statistics and data analysis.
-If you are not familiar with any programming, that's ok.
-Most students taking Stat 20 are in your shoes and we'll teach you everything you need to know!
+If you are not familiar with any programming, **that's ok*.*** Most students taking Stat 20 are in your shoes and we'll teach you everything you need to know!

 The software that we'll be using is the free and open-source language called *R* that we'll be interacting with via software called *RStudio*.